 Career Options for Graduates with an Online Paralegal Certificate

-After earning one of these certificates, graduates could be ready to seek a career in the paralegal field.
-They may find work in a law office, or find positions with the government (such as in a courthouse) or in private businesses or non-profit organizations.
+After earning one of these certificates, graduates could be ready to seek careers in the paralegal field.
+They may find work in a law office or find positions with the government (such as in a courthouse) or in private businesses or non-profit organizations.
 While not required by all employers, graduates may also choose to earn paralegal certification too.

 The paralegal field remains a reliable source of work, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS estimates that job opportunities for paralegals and legal assistants will grow 12% from 2018-28 and with the median salary in 2018 was $50,940.
+The BLS estimates that job opportunities for paralegals and legal assistants will grow 12% from 2018-2028, and their median salary in 2018 was $50,940.
 The BLS notes that formally trained paralegals with strong computer skills have a distinct advantage on the job market.

 A handful of schools in Georgia offer online paralegal certificate programs, which can be used by aspiring professionals to gain the skills and knowledge needed to be successful in this career.
 These programs can be completed in 3-18 months and include studies in legal research, ethics, and document preparation.